wuruoyun/vue-component-lib-starter/README.md

 The library is a [Vue plugin](https://v3.vuejs.org/guide/plugins.html).
 The `install` function in [index.ts](src/index.ts) registers all components under [components](src/components) to Vue globably.

 The components are also exported by [index.ts](src/index.ts) so that the client app can import them individually and register them locally, instead of using the library as a plugin.
 This may be a better option if the client app only use a small set of components in your library.

+As there are already many UI component libraries for Vue 3, you may just want to build on top of one of them and create components for your specific needs.
+The Component B in this starter shows the example of using [PrimeVue](https://www.primefaces.org/primevue/) as the example.

 ### Utilities and constants